 Deep learning has demonstrated remarkable performance in the field of computer vision, leading to the adoption of deep models for emotion distribution learning.
 Building upon this, Peng et al. (Peng et al. 2015) introduced a convolutional neural network regression model (CNNR) that extends the CNN architecture by replacing the softmax layer with the Euclidean loss layer to facilitate emotion distribution regression.
-Yang et al. (Yang, She, and Sun 2017) proposed a multi-task deep framework by jointly optimizing classification and distribution prediction.
+Yang et al. (Yang, She, and Sun 2017) proposed a multi-task deep framework that jointly optimizes classification and distribution prediction.
 Xiong et al. (Xiong et al. 2019) developed a structured and sparse annotations framework to fuse the polarity and intensity of emotions into a CNN-based model.
-Xu et al. (Xu and Wang 2021) extracted the emotion-related regions for each emotion by attention mechanism and captured the correlation between different emotions by a graph-based network.
-Yang et al. (J. Yang, Li, et al. 2021) designed a circular-structured representation of emotion distribution and trained the deep model by a progressive circular loss.
-Yang et al. (Yang et al. 2022) built a subjectivity appraising module to simulate the process of human emotion perception, which consists of an attention-based memory.
+Xu et al. (Xu and Wang 2021) used an attention mechanism to extract emotion-related regions for each emotion, and captured the correlations between emotions using a graph-based network.
+Yang et al. (J. Yang, Li, et al. 2021) designed a circular representation of emotion distribution and trained the deep model with progressive circular loss.
+Yang et al. (Yang et al. 2022) built a subjectivity-appraising module consisting of an attention-based memory to simulate the process of human emotion perception.

-Overall, these methods of image emotion distribution learning focus on capturing the correlations between emotions while overlooking the challenge of bridging the affective gap between features and emotion labels.
+Overall, these methods of image emotion distribution learning focus on capturing the correlations between emotions, but they overlook the challenge of bridging the affective gap between features and emotion labels.
 In contrast, the proposed multi-stage perception network introduces multiple-attribute perception stages, which can simultaneously learn emotion correlations and narrow the affective gap.

 Problem Statement

-Let D={xi,yemoi}i=1N be an image emotion dataset, where xi and yi represent image data and emotion labels, respectively, and N is the total number of samples.
+Let D={xi,yemoi}i=1N be an image emotion data set, where xi and yi represent image data and emotion labels, respectively, and N is the total number of samples.
 The proposed method utilizes image entity and attribute information to learn visual features in a staged manner.
-Therefore, during the pre-training phase of the feature extraction network, the entity and attribute pseudo-labels are generated for the image emotion dataset.
+Therefore, entity and attribute pseudo-labels are generated for the image emotion data set during the pre-training phase of the feature extraction network.
 The entity label consists of predicted results of image instance segmentation Ei={mij,yenti,j}j=1Ni, where mij and yenti,j are binary masks and entity category labels for the j-th entity in the i-th image, and Ni is the number of entities in the i-th image.
 The attribute content is represented by the distribution of K fixed attribute words Ai={yatti,j}j=1K, where yatti,j denotes the matching score between the j-th attribute word and the i-th image.
-With the help of entity and attribute information, three perception tasks are conducted to optimize the feature extraction network: entity classification task trains the entity perception module on the data D'={xi,Ei}i=1N, attribute learning task optimizes the attribute perception module on the data D''={xi,Ai}i=1N, and emotion analysis task trains the emotion perception module on the standard image emotion dataset D={xi,yemoi}i=1N.
+With the help of entity and attribute information, three perception tasks are conducted to optimize the feature extraction network.
+The entity classification task trains the entity perception module on the data D'={xi,Ei}i=1N.
+The attribute learning task optimizes the attribute perception module on the data D''={xi,Ai}i=1N.
+The emotion analysis task trains the emotion perception module on the standard image emotion data set D={xi,yemoi}i=1N.
 Ultimately, these three tasks facilitate the extraction of emotion features based on the three-stage visual perception framework.

 Methodology